-Aids for positioning objects

-Draw has various tools to help you arrange the objects with respect to each other.
+Aids for positioning objects Draw has various tools to help you arrange the objects with respect to each other.
 Here we explore some of the more important ones.

-Moving an object to the front or to the back

-When you combine or merge objects, the end result varies drastically depending on which object is "in front" and which one is "in the back".
-In Figure 108 you can see the difference.
+Moving an object to the front or to the back When you combine or merge objects, the end result varies drastically depending on which object is "in front" and which one is "behind".
+In Figure 110 you can see the difference.

-Figure 108: Subtracting objects: the result varies depending on which object is in front.
+Figure 110: Subtracting objects: the result varies depending on which object is in front.
 If you imagine several objects stacked one on top of the other, the one referred to as "Front" is the one on top of the stack.
 The one referred to as "Back" is the one on the very bottom of the stack.
+First select an object, then on the Drawing toolbar, long-click on the Arrange icon to open the Position toolbar.
+This toolbar can be torn off and made to float.